 The certifier shall submit the signed certification form via the MCDB Portal for every reporting quarter.
 If the certifier has not signed the certification for a particular reporting quarter, the reporting entity will not be allowed to upload or submit any files for that particular quarter.
 Please note that the certification will cover subsequent resubmissions within the quarter.

-Each reporting entity shall provide to the MHCC and the MHCC’s vendor (Social & Scientific Systems [SSS]) via the MCDB Portal, the name, title, and contact information of the certifier and provide any updated information if the name, title, and/or contact information of the certifier changes.
+Each reporting entity shall provide to the MHCC and the MHCC’s vendor (DLH Corporation [DLH]) via the MCDB Portal, the name, title, and contact information of the certifier and provide any updated information if the name, title, and/or contact information of the certifier changes.
 (See Appendix G for reporting form.)

 The certifier shall have an active account on the MCDB Portal.
 Appendix E includes more information regarding how to obtain MCDB Portal accounts.